janikjczcz/four-card-feature-section/README.md

 - Semantic HTML5 markup
 - Flexbox
+- Grid
 - Mobile first CSS

 ### What I learned

 Practiced using grid for positioning elements.
+I've learned that @media uses 100% font size even if I set the font size to 62.5%

 ## Author